 HomeStart has arranged through SAFA to insure all insurable risks of HomeStart.
 The excess payable under this arrangement varies depending on each class of insurance held.
-In addition, HomeStart insures mortgagee in possession properties using QBE Insurance through Arthur J. Gallagher & Co.
+In addition, HomeStart attempts to insure mortgagee in possession properties.

 2.11 Accounting judgements, estimates and assumptions